• Skip to primary navigation

 Description

 Delicious and creamy meringue buttercream, perfect for all your cake decorations.
-For external smoothing of a cake 15 cm in diameter and 10 cm high.
-For the filling double the quantities.
+Ideal for smoothing a 6-inch cake.

 Ingredients